EricZinda/Perplexity/docs/devvocab/devvocabFileDirectoryNames.md

 ~~~

 That would be useful, perhaps, in a phrase like "She is 'blue'", where we do mean to use the "blue" semantically to mean "sad" but where the speaker is indicating this is a nonstandard or special use of the word by putting it in quotes.
-This is not we want, so we can examine the next parse:
+This is not we want, so we can move to the next parse:

 ~~~
 ***** Parse #2: